carp-lang/Carp/docs/Macros.md

 as it encounters forms that have requirements for these services, such as function definitions, variables, or `let` bindings.

-As such, the evaluator serves many purposes.
-While you might start out trying to gain an understanding of macro expansion, understanding the evaluator will give you a lot of insight into how Carp works generally.
+Therefore, understanding the evaluator will give you a lot of insight into how Carp works generally.

 The most tried-and-true starting point for understanding the dynamic evaluator is `eval` in [`src/Eval.hs`](/src/Eval.hs).